 Create an alphabetical list of column letters for use in other formulas A,B,C…AA,BB etc:

-Count the number of given character instances in a cell:
+Count instances of a character in a cell:

-Show if there are no numbers in a string:
+Return TRUE if there are no numbers in a cell:

 Get the current column letter for use in other formulas: